 These one-hour after-school presentations are held in a virtual format with a Q & A session during the last 15 minutes.

-Once a year, CRTEC recognizes an outstanding emerging young scientist (high school or undergraduate) that has performed cancer-related research.
-The student is invited to CU-Anschutz Medical Campus to present their research to Cancer Center members and graduate students, tour a research laboratory, visit with our scientists, and attend a Cancer Center Symposium Session.
+Once a year, CRTEC recognizes an outstanding emerging young scientist or team of young scientists (high school or undergraduate) that have performed cancer-related research.
+The student(s) is/are invited to CU Anschutz to attend a Cancer Center Symposium, meet with the visiting scientists and graduate students, and tour a cancer research laboratory.

-In addition to the CRTEC developed and facilitated educational programming, cancer center members are involved in other K-12 educational outreach programming including CU Science Discovery, eCLOSE, and Think Like a Scientist.
+In addition to the CRTEC developed and facilitated educational programming, Cancer Center Members are involved in other K-12 educational outreach programming including CU Science Discovery, eCLOSE, and Think Like a Scientist.